-- Slide the control to BACK to heat the seatback only. - Slide the control to BOTH to heat the seatback and the seat cushion.
+- Slide the control to BACK to heat the seatback only. - Slide the control to BOTH to heat the seatback and the seat cushion. - Rotate the thumbwheel to select the desired heat (from 0 (OFF) to 5 (HI)).
+Allow five minutes for the heat level to stabilize

-If the heated seat switch is not turned OFF, the seat will heat up to the selected temperature level each time the vehicle is started
+If the heated seat switch is not turned OFF, the seat will heat up to the selected temperature level each time the vehicle is started.